Telemicro

 Telemicro (Spanish: Corporacion de Television y Microondas, English: Television and Microwave Corporation) is a television broadcast channel in the Dominican Republic which is owned by Juan Ramón Gómez Díaz under Grupo de Medios Telemicro.
 Telemicro has program alliances with Univision and Televisa.
-In 1986, the slogan was Television Globalizada (Globalized Television) and Se Ve Mejor (It looks good).
+The slogans are Television Globalizada (Globalized Television) and Se Ve Mejor (It looks good).

 History

+The channel started in 1986 as Canal 6 Circuito Independencia, gaining representation for the wider scope of the national population.

 In July 2016, Olympusat added the international version of the channel to its OTT platform, VEMOX.